Living and Coping With Bipolar Hypersexuality

 Michelle Overman, Author

 Bipolar Disorder is a mood disorder characterized by episodes of depression and mania.
-Manic episodes consist of symptoms that include (but are not limited to) increased self-esteem, increase in risky activities, excitability, and grandiosity.
+Manic episodes consist of symptoms that include (but are not limited to) increased self-esteem, increased risky activities, excitability, and grandiosity.
 The symptoms that occur during a manic episode make it easier for individuals to experience hypersexuality.

 Bipolar Hypersexuality